-The Enlarged Villages

-Summary of Dominant Character
+The Enlarged Villages Summary of Dominant Character

-This sub-zone of the suburbanised rural settlements represents a group of historically nucleated settlements that have grown larger over the 19th and 20th centuries in a symbiotic relationship with the City of Sheffield.
-Most of these character areas have significant historic legibility.
+This subsection of the suburbanised rural settlements represents a group of historically nucleated settlements that have grown into large towns over the 19th and 20th centuries in a symbiotic relationship with the City of Sheffield.
+Most of these character areas include significantly legible historic character of an origin earlier than the mid 19th century.
 The historic cores of Dore, Totley and Ecclesfield display classic boundary patterns found in many medieval villages in South Yorkshire, with a clear pattern of one or more main streets off which run narrow plots of semi regular form, with later development clustered around them.
-Grenoside, Oughtibridge and Worrall were also certainly nucleated before the 1850s, although the pattern of properties in each was much less regular.
-At Stannington, historic settlement appears to have been of a more dispersed character, with the 1850 OS mapping showing a number of very loosely clustered farmsteads.
+Grenoside, Oughtibridge and Worrall were certainly nucleated before the 1850s, although the pattern of properties in each was much less regular.
+At Stannington, historic settlement appears to have been of a more dispersed character, with 1850 OS mapping showing a number of very loosely clustered farmsteads.
 Suburban expansion of these settlements is highly mixed.
-Most have accommodated areas of terraced housing, municipal council housing of early and later twentieth century date, as well as private speculatively developed housing.
+Most have accommodated areas of terraced housing, municipal council housing of early and later twentieth century date, as well as privately developed speculatively developed housing.